Search Engine Optimization

 SEO Audits

-Our approach to auditing a website is very straightforward – search for the weird and keep digging until the problem reveals itself.
+My approach to auditing a website is very straightforward – search for the weird and keep digging until the problem reveals itself.
 Ultimately, everything ends up connected.
-We conduct audits before each campaign by default, but also on an individual basis.
+I typically conduct audits before each campaign by default, but also on an individual basis.

 Technical SEO